 Located in Malvern, Arkansas, Arbor Oaks Healthcare and Rehabilitation Center is one of just three nursing homes in this area.
-We awarded this nursing home an overall grade of C. A score of this caliber requires some solid marks.
-This grade is right in line with the city grade in Malvern, which admittedly is admittedly a little below average nationally.
-The best part of this facility's report card is is its inspection rating.
-We discuss inspections in the next section.
+We awarded this nursing home an overall grade of B-.
+A score of this caliber requires some solid marks.
+This actually proved to be the highest graded nursing home in Malvern.
+You also may want to review this nursing home's category grades below.
+We discuss long-term care in the next paragraph.

 Arbor Oaks Healthcare and Rehabilitation Center